rajagrawal1/-DEPRECATED-android-material-design-in-practice/README.md

-# Material Design in Practice.
+# Material Design in Practice - NO LONGER MAINTAINED.

 ## Purpose
 - Intended to be simple and practical - A project to demonstrate the usage of color palette, typography and shapes as per the [material design guidelines](https://material.io/design/introduction "material design guidelines").
 Also shares a method to properly scale text sizes.